besaoct/ilm-book/README.md

 ## Commands

-IlmLang provides the following commands via the `milaf` CLI:
+ilm provides the following commands via the `milaf` CLI:

 - **Run a Program**: